Haplochromis nubilus – Blue Victoria Mouthbrooder

 Haplochromis nubilus males: The whole body is blue-black with black vertical stripes that are not always visible.
 Sometimes a broken dark horizontal stripe is visible that runs from the gills to the caudal peduncle.
 Under the dorsal fin, a discontinuous dark stripe runs to the end of the dorsal fin.
 The dorsal fin is black with a blue glow and a red border.
 The anal fin is red and is highlighted by yellow egg spots.
 The caudal fin has a broad red border.
 The pectoral fins are black.

-Haplochromis nubilus females: The body is pale ocher, partly iridescent olive green, a dark horizontal stripe runs down the flank from the gills to the caudal peduncle.
+Haplochromis nubilus females: The body is pale ocher, partly iridescent olive green, and a dark horizontal stripe runs down the flank from the gills to the caudal peduncle.
 There are small yellowish egg spots on the anal fin.

-Length: about 13 centimetres
+Length: about 13 centimeters